Rapper Roddy Ricch arrested for gun possession in NYC just before he was set to perform at Governor’s Ball

 - Roddy RicchAmerican rapper

-Rapper Roddy Ricch was arrested in Queens for gun possession just hours before he was set to take the stage at Governor’s Ball, police said Sunday
+NEW YORK — Rapper Roddy Ricch was arrested in Queens for gun possession just hours before he was set to take the stage at Governor’s Ball, police said Sunday.

-An NYPD spokesman couldn’t immediately provide info Sunday on what led to the stop.
+An NYPD spokesman couldn’t immediately provide information Sunday on what led to the stop.

-Moore, of L.A., Carlos Collins, 57, of N.J., and Michael Figueroa, 46, Brooklyn, were all charged with criminal possession of a weapon.
+Moore, of Los Angles, Carlos Collins, 57, of New Jersey, and Michael Figueroa, 46, of Brooklyn were all charged with criminal possession of a weapon.

-The “25 million” rapper’s set at the Governor’s Ball was cancelled after his arrest.
+The “25 million” rapper’s set at the Governor’s Ball was canceled after his arrest.